Skip a Step! - Cloned

 - If any of these instances occur, the test will be discontinued.

-Finally, all testing can be suspended due to inclement weather, equipment failure, or other circumstances beyond the control of you or the examiner.
+NOTE: Testing can be suspended due to circumstances beyond the control of you or the examiner.
+This includes inclement weather and/or equipment failure.